moncefbch/PCPRODZ/README.md

 moddified the search page in order to support the filters query \

 ## `commit-40`

 updating new products section by acctually showing the most recent added products \
 the full bundle of a routuer in the products api located in /recent \
 new product action called listmostrecent with its reducers and constants and state in the store.js \
 linking the work done with newproductsSection component \\

+## `commit-40.1`

+routed most visited categories \
+bug fix in listing products for the search page \
+setup the sort api in the seaarch page by adding a dropdown menu \\